daudix/daudix.one/content/commissions/index.md

 Small Scale: <mark>$8-$16</mark>

 [Duckquill](https://duckquill.daudix.one)-powered website.
-1-8 page layouts at a flat rate of $8-$16 + $2 per additional page.
-Using only already available Duckquill features (which are many).
+1-8 page layouts at a flat rate.
+Extra pages cost $2 each.

 Large Scale: <mark>$16-$32</mark>

 [Duckquill](https://duckquill.daudix.one)-powered website.
-8-32 page layouts at a flat rate of $16-$32 + $2 per additional page.
-You can request changes to the Duckquill look and as many custom elements as you need for 5% of the agreed price.
+8-32 page layouts.
+Custom features cost 5% extra of the total.

 #### Custom

-Small Scale: <mark>$32-$64<sup>*</sup></mark>
+Small Scale: <mark>$32-$64</mark>

-1-8 page layouts at a rate of $32-$64 flat fee + $4 per additional page.
-All pages are responsive to display properly on both desktop and mobile.
-Simpler design without complex styles.
+1-8 page layouts at a flat rate.
+Responsive on desktop and mobile.
+Simpler designs without complex styles.

-Large Scale: <mark>$64-$128<sup>*</sup></mark>
+Large Scale: <mark>$64-$128</mark>

-8-32 page layouts at a rate of $64-$128 flat fee + $4 per additional page.
-All pages are responsive to display properly on both desktop and mobile.
-More complex design with well-designed styles.
+8-32 page layouts, fully responsive.
+More complex design with customized styles.

-<small><sup>*</sup>Highest estimated total cost includes all fees.</small>
+<small><sup>*</sup>Highest estimated cost includes all fees.</small>

 {% alert(note=true) %}
-- I do static websites only, either hand-written or with use of one of the popular SSGs (Zola, Jekyll, or Hugo).
-No JavaScript is used unless needed.
-Auto light/dark mode switching based on OS preference comes by default, and manual toggle will cost extra $4.
+- I do static websites only, either hand-written or using static site generators (such as [Zola](https://www.getzola.org), [Jekyll](https://jekyllrb.com), and [Hugo](https://gohugo.io)).
+- No JavaScript unless necessary.
+- Light/dark mode switching based on OS preference comes by default; manual toggle costs $4-$8 extra.
-- I can "host" the site on Neocities with no custom domain.
-However, you are free to get the site files and host it somewhere else.
+- I don’t provide hosting, but I can help set up GitHub/GitLab/Codeberg pages or Vercel/Netlify if that’s what you use.
-- Website doesn't include custom graphics such as favicon and metadata card in "Small Scale" plan.
-You can order them separately, and I might make a (great) discount for you.
+- Website graphics (favicon, metadata card) are not included in the "Small Scale" plan but can be ordered separately, with a sweet discount.
 {% end %}

 ### Motion Design

 Small Scale: <mark>$24-$48</mark>

-Short (up to 90 seconds) video made in Blender, either 2D or featuring some 3D elements.
+Short video (up to 90 seconds) made in Blender, 2D or with some 3D elements.

 {{ youtube(id="wYu-te7d5-E") }}